OpenNebula/docs/source/advanced_components/application_flow_and_auto-scaling/appflow_use_cli.rst

 |oneflow-templates-net-1|

 Then each Role of the service can be attached to one or more dynamic networks individually.
+Additionally you can set the role that exposes an RDP endpoint.

 |oneflow-templates-net-2|